Inquire About This Product

 THE MICROPROCESSOR OPTION

-Now that you have a basic understanding of the SCADA system components, you may want to consider utilizing a microprocessor (MP) and/or a PLC-based SCADA system over a basic RTU or a proprietary system for the following reasons:
+Now that you have a basic understanding of the SCADA system components, you may want to consider utilizing a microprocessor (MP) and/or a PLC-based SCADA system over a basic or low-cost RTU telemetry system or a proprietary system for the following reasons:

 MPs can provide security and monitoring of door switches, heat and motion detectors.
 Managers/operators can be informed 24 hours a day through automatic email, paging and dial-up call features.
 Multiple users can easily be added and if open architecture protocol is used, future equipment can easily be integrated.
 Since MPs have no moving parts, they are extremely reliable and can be designed to be repairable with components that any local electrical distributor supplies.